Be intentional about who gets your time and energy

 Challenge 1: Busy schedules

 Solution: Make relationships a priority by actually scheduling time for them.
 A quick check-in or a standing coffee date can keep connections strong, even when life gets hectic.
-Think of it as a meeting for your happiness—hard to skip that, right?
-If even that is hard to make time for, texting says, "I'm thinking about you."
+Think of it as a meeting for your happiness.
+Hard to skip that, right?
+And if even that is hard to make time for, simply sending a text says, "I'm thinking about you."

 Challenge 2: Miscommunication

 Solution: Practice active listening (aka, don’t just wait for your turn to talk).
-If something’s not clear, ask about it.
-You’ll save yourself a ton of time in “Wait, that’s not what I meant” territory.
+If something they said isn’t clear, ask about it.
+You’ll save yourself a ton of time in “Wait, that’s not what I meant.” territory.

 The perks of investing in your relationships